Jobium/Photo-Colour-Correction/README.md

 This script imports images that contain the X-Rite/Calibrite colour reference card and uses it to determine the necessary colour correction to bring RGB values in line with their 'true' values, independent of lighting conditions.

 Written by Dr Joseph Razzell Hollis on 2023-07-24.
-Details and assessment of the underlying methodology were published by Razzell Hollis et al. in the journal XXX on DATE (DOI: XXX).
+Details and assessment of the underlying methodology were published by Razzell Hollis et al. in the journal Methods in Ecology and Evolution in 2023 (DOI: TBC).
 Please cite the methods paper if you use this code in your analysis.

 Any updates to this script will be made available online at www.github.com/Jobium/Photo-Colour-Correction/